 #2 Financial advisors can use other digital methods such as blogging, podcasting, etc.

 In order get to the 70 Deep Model, you really need to have to break away from the typical ways that Financial Advisors communicate, and go about prospecting in a higher value way.
-This is what my program aims to do.

 I’m not going to say anything about any one service, but in other blogs I do outline my opinion of the various financial advisor lead generation services.
 My basic point is that these can be very hit or miss depending on which one you choose.